If from a stick a foot long you every day take the half of it, in a myriad of ages it will not be exhausted. -Mohist School of Names (China, 479 BCE)

 Now or never

-Each painting can only be seen in each physical ‘now’ of the viewer, a unique experience in time’s arrow — milk in coffee cannot be unstirred.
+Each painting can only be seen in each physical ‘now’ of the viewer, a unique experience in time’s arrow — ink in a cup of water cannot be unstirred.

 As it is halved it expands